ArthurHoang15/LearnFlow-front-end-webapp/README.md

 - 🎧 **Listening & Pronunciation**: Practice listening with audio-based challenges and improve pronunciation with microphone-enabled exercises.
 - 🏆 **Gamified Learning**: Complete daily quests, play mini-games (e.g., missing letter, word meaning), and earn points to customize avatars in the item shop.
 - 🌐 **Community Engagement**: Connect with friends, exchange messages, and compete on leaderboards to track progress.
-- ⚙️ **Personalization**: Customize audio settings, interface themes, and notifications for a tailored learning experience.
+- ⚙️ **Personalization**: Customize audio settings and notifications for a tailored learning experience.
 - 📊 **Progress Tracking**: Monitor learning progress with detailed lesson lists, error logs, and vocabulary trackers.

 ---